In-Service Training Course Descriptions

 Non-credit

 Pursuant to Department of Health regulations, all Breath Analysis Operators must be re-certified every two years.
 To be eligible for recertification, currently certified operators must successfully complete a written examination at an authorized testing center prior to the expiration of their current permit.
-Successful students will receive a Breath Analysis Operator Permit which will expire two years from the date of issuance.
+Successful students will receive a Breath Analysis Operator Permit from the NYS Department of Health which will expire two years from the date of issuance.

 2 credits